 #7 Avoid artificial teats

 A baby needs to use a different sucking technique at the breast to that used with an artificial teat.
-Some babies can get confused between the two techniques (nipple confusion).
-Avoiding dummies and bottle teats can help to get a good start to breastfeeding by avoiding nipple confusion.
+Some babies can get confused between the two techniques (nipple confusion) or begin to prefer the bottle teat over the breast (nipple preference).
+Avoiding dummies and bottle teats can help to get a good start to breastfeeding by avoiding nipple preference or confusion.
 Avoiding formula, unless it is medically indicated, will mean all your baby’s sucking is at the breast to stimulate your milk supply.
 If needed, alternative ways to give small volumes of milk to your baby include using a spoon, syringe or cup feeding.
 For larger volumes you could consider supplementing at the breast with a supplemental nursing system.
 If you do need to use a bottle, there are ways to make bottle-feeding more like breastfeeding to help avoid nipple confusion.
 For more reading see:

 - Cup Feeding a Newborn